ece362-purdue/proton-labs/lab0-intro/README.md

 If it shows the sidebar, it should be good to go!
 If it doesn't, you may need to restart VScode.
 If you still have issues, please ask a TA for help.

 > [!IMPORTANT]
-> Show your newly installed VScode and PlatformIO Extension to a TA.
+> Show your newly installed VScode and PlatformIO to a TA.

 ## Step 4: Create a PlatformIO project